parthsathwara22/movie-download-automation/README.md

 Automate the process of downloading movies with this Python script.

+## Few Things you should know

+1. You should download Brave browser from it's website https://brave.com/
+2. Any day this website may take down in that case this code don't work until then, enjoy!

 ## Key Features and Highlights
 - Automates movie download process
 - Simple and easy to use